 [CELEB - Coleman Labs]The Coleman New Ventures Lab consists of six comfortable work places.
-Each is equipped with telephone, high speed internet, and is nicely furnished.
+Each is equipped with a desk, chair, high speed internet, and HD monitor for use with personal laptops.
+You will also have access to laptops by rent, and software upon approval, including Adobe Creative Suite, MS Office, and more.
 One cubicle is also equipped with an Apple G-5, adequate memory and storage to support a range of Adobe photo and desk-publishing and Avid film-editing software.
 Other editing suites are available but not assigned.
 These spaces constitute an unusually fine incubator for student businesses.
 This is where students can actually practice reaching for their dreams, and entrepreneurship can be learned best through practice.

 Students develop and submit business plans that are considered by CELEB staff.
 If the entrepreneurial idea seems viable and feasible, private space is awarded for a period typically lasting one or two semesters.
 The student has full amenities including conference rooms, access to office supplies, (part-time) reception service, and expert counseling from staff.